miko3k/multipartish/README.md

 #### get()

 Returns the complete multipart message.
-Most important method!
-Returns `this`.

 #### part(body)

-Adds a part.
-Second most important method!
-Returns `this`.
+Adds a part and returns `this`.

 #### header(value)

-Specifies a header for following part, for example `.header("Content-Type: text/plain")`
+Specifies a header for following part, for example `.header("Content-Type: text/plain")`.
+Returns `this`.

 #### header(name, value)

-Specifies a header for following part, for example `.header('Content-Type', 'text/plain')`
+Specifies a header for following part, for example `.header('Content-Type', 'text/plain')`.
+Returns `this`.

 Equavalent to: